-More and more couples who want to avoid a grand affair but still want something special are now forgoing traditional nuptials for a bash they spring on their guests instead.
+More and more couples who want to avoid a grand affair but still want something special are now forgoing traditional nuptials for a party they spring on their guests instead.
+And what easier way to pull it off than by inviting them to another big party?
 While a surprise wedding offers the feel of a spontaneous elopement, it still involves lots of planning and organization.

 However, if you’re the type of couple that doesn’t want all the attention or pressures of planning a big wedding, then this will be a well-suited fête.
 “There are many reasons why a couple will choose a surprise wedding, from preferring to keep things low-key or cut costs to wanting a totally unique event,” says Kate Ryan, co-owner of Gold Leaf Event Design & Production.

 Keep things under wraps by telling only the people you absolutely need to, such as your vendors and their staff.
 “Hiring a great team of professionals will be key since you won’t be able to ask bridesmaids or family to assist,” says Valorie Darling of Valorie Darling Photography.
 “And sharing the secret with your parents is a good idea if you’re worried about how they may react on the big day.
 Plus, they might be happy to be part of the planning.”

 Word the invitation so that your guests understand the formality and dress code for the occasion, but don’t send them out too early.
 “You don’t want to make anyone suspicious,” says Amber Moon of Amber Moon Design.
 “Go all out with the stationery, so that the fake event looks legit.”
-Etiquette calls for wedding invitations to be sent six to eight weeks in advance, and two to four weeks prior for a social gathering.
+Etiquette calls for wedding invitations to be sent six to eight weeks in advance, and two to four weeks prior to a social gathering.
 “However, in this case, invites can be sent out four to six weeks before the event,” says Moon.

-“We’ve planned a surprise wedding where guests were invited under the pretense of an engagement party and were requested to wear all white, so that the bride and groom could mingle inconspicuously among their family and friends,” says Ryan.
+“We’ve planned a surprise wedding where guests were invited under the pretense of an engagement party and were requested to wear all white so that the bride and groom could mingle inconspicuously among their family and friends,” says Ryan.
 “As guests arrived, they were served specialty cocktails and passed hors d’oeuvres; then later everyone was asked to be seated for dinner in a beautifully lit courtyard while the couple remained standing with their officiant, a friend in on the secret who announced that he was marrying them right then and there.”

-Don’t skimp on the photography.
+Don’t Skimp on the Photography

 Your photos and video will be the most precious keepsakes of your surprise wedding.
 Book your photographer and videographer as soon as you’ve set a date and be flexible with your day if you can.
 “Typically, wedding photographers book up 9 to 14 months in advance, but choosing an off-season date and avoiding Saturdays can help you secure your vendors if the event is more last minute,” says Darling.

-Don’t forget the logistics.
+Don’t Forget the Logistics

-Secure the traditional wedding basics, such as getting your marriage license and an officiant and hiring your caterer and entertainment.
+Secure the traditional wedding basics, such as getting your marriage license and an officiant, and hiring your caterer and entertainment.
 Think about the style of ceremony and reception you want, both of which will require a few tweaks to keep the wedding concealed.
-“Have an approximate guest count when you meet with your caterer, so that they can work with you to create a menu that will complement your party size and vibe,” says Sarah Flynn, owner of Eathereal Kitchen.
+“Have an approximate guest count when you meet with your caterer so that they can work with you to create a menu that will complement your party size and vibe,” says Sarah Flynn, owner of Eathereal Kitchen.
 “And secure a hidden spot for your food and beverage vendors to prep the meals and cocktails.”